 As it turned out, much of that original research was incorrect, and several years later, I’m still finding my own errors.

 But what do you know?
 I’m western European, mostly British.
 I really am.
 The vast majority of my ancestors immigrated to the United States in the 17th and 18th centuries.
 I’d heard my mother speak of theTrigg family, and it quickly showed up in my tree.
 A US Congressman?
 A friend of Thomas Jefferson?
 She never told me that!
-My maternal grandmother’s family were early Dutch settlers of New York, the Wynkoops (she always told me she had no idea where her family came from).
-My paternal grandfather’s family was indeed German, immigrated in the mid-1800s, but all records stopped on this side of the pond.
-Similar with my Swedish great-great-grandfather, whose census records variously claim he came over in 1852 or 1849, and that his name was Johnson or Johansson or Swanson or Svensson.
+My paternal grandfather’s family was early Dutch settlers of New York, the Wynkoops.
+I always thought he was 100% German, and his father’s family was indeed German, immigrated in the mid-1800s, but all records stopped on this side of the pond.
+Similar with my Swedish great-great-grandfather, whose census records variously claim he came over in 1852 or 1849, and that his name was Johnson or Johansson or Swanson or Svensson, documentation that I can begins in the United States.
 The lesson there — I had believed in the heritage of my most recent immigrants, whose heritage was known.
 But once the veil was lifted, there was far more British and Irish than I would ever have believed had I not discovered it myself.
 Notable is that I have only two immigrant ancestors who arrived after 1800.
 While not exactly a blueblood, my family has its roots in colonial America, I’m largely a Virginian, and daughter of the American Revolution at least a dozen times over.

 As for the Native American, my mother to this day tells people she is descended from Cherokee royalty.
 But it’s just not there.